pedscoffee/PhysicianPromptEngineering/support.md

 <div class="support-hero">
     <h1>Contribute to the Project</h1>
     <p>
         This is an open-source initiative built for the medical community.
-All resources remain free and open-source.
-We welcome contributions—whether you share a refined prompt, a dot phrase, or feedback on how to improve these tools.
+If you would like to share a refined prompt, a dot phrase, or general feedback then please do so.
+All contributions are welcome.
     </p>
 </div>